 The Sac Metro Air District will assure the on-going quality of the measured data by performing the operational procedures for data collection, including routine calibrations, pre-run and post-run test procedures, and routine service checks.
 An annual review of the entire air quality monitoring network will be done as required by federal regulations as a mean to determine if the network is effectively meeting the objectives of the monitoring program.
 If relocation or a closure is recommended in the annual network review, reports will be submitted to EPA and CARB to document compliance with siting criteria.
-For example, Goldenland Court and Sacramento Health Center were closed in 2017.
 The data collection procedures already in place, in conjunction with the annual review program, will ensure that the future PM10 ambient monitoring network in Sacramento County meets or exceeds the minimum monitoring requirements and that ambient PM10 concentrations are monitored appropriately to verify the attainment status of the area.